Jon is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 Jon specialises in clinical negligence and healthcare, professional discipline, inquests and inquiries, police and employment law.

-Jon has a complex and high value clinical negligence work load.
-On the defence side he has been instructed for over 20 years by all the major medical and dental defence organisations, by the NHS in Wales, and by the NHSLA since its foundation.
-He is also routinely instructed on behalf of claimants in high value and medically complex cases.
-Recommended by both the leading legal directories in this field, he is described by the current edition of the Legal 500 as “a thoughtful, steady hand, who instils confidence and has good judgement.“
+Jon has a complex and high value clinical negligence workload.
+On the defence side he has been instructed for 30 years by the major medical and dental defence organisations, by the NHS in Wales, and by the NHSLA since its foundation.
+In silk he is regularly instructed in obstetric and other brain injury cases, and undertakes work for NHS Resolution under the Early Notification Scheme.
+Throughout his career he has also maintained a substantial practice acting on behalf of claimants, with the majority of his work now being in high value and/or medical complex cases.
+Recommended by both the leading directories in his field, he is described in the latest edition of the Legal 500 as “an excellent advocate – thoughtful, measured and unflappable”.

 cases & work of note